Alison M. Wrynn, editor; Murray Phillips, associate editor

 Jubilee is needed today, Ansari suggests, given the racial tension in a country that frequently calls itself "post-racial".
 She says there is much to be done in both the U.S. and Canada to help pick up the pieces of racial relations and believes that "art is an important and useful mechanism through which to do this--something Dorr and Kay astutely recognized.
 When we hear singers sing about their suffering under slavery, or watch actors portray a white man beating or murdering his black slaves, we are obliged to contemplate the darker parts of our nation's history.
 In a time when national histories are predominantly celebratory, honesty and realism in examining the past is particularly vital, if we are to better relations between racial and ethnic groups in the future."

 About her article, Ansari was particularly honored to receive the ASCAP Deems Taylor Award because it is given not by scholars or peers, but by performers, composers, and publishers.
 She adds "It is most encouraging to feel that those who create and perform music today find an academic piece sufficiently engaging and significant to warrant a prize, especially when the opera that the article is about is little known today."
-If you would like to read Ansariís article, which I recommend, you can access it on JSTOR and on Project MUSE.
+If you would like to read Ansariís article, which I recommend, you can access it for free on JSTOR until February 15, or on Project MUSE.

 Emily Abrams Ansari wins ASCAP Foundation Deems Taylor/Virgil Thomson Award